Heritage Projects

 You can also read through the application questions before getting started:

-• Project Description: what do you propose to do?
-Describe the proposed project activities and the heritage content—the people, places, events, themes, and trends—of your project.
-What is the historical significance of the heritage content to the community your project serves?
+- Project Description: what do you propose to do in your project?
+Describe the heritage content or historical themse of your project and the proposed project activities.
+What is the historical significance of the heritage content or historical themes to the community your project serves?
 How did you develop the idea for your project?
-If your project has multiple phases, please explain which portion of the project you are applying to this grant for.
+If your project has multiple phases, please explain which phase of the project this grant will support.

-• Project Impact and Public Benefit: describe the intended audience for this project, your history working with this intended audience, and impact or goals for your intended audience.
-Please explain how this project meets the established needs of the community served or aligns with your organizational or personal mission.
-What resources, programs, or tangible products will result from this project and how will you provide public access to them?
-In this program, public benefit should be heritage activities or services that are made available for the enjoyment, education, and expression of King County residents and visitors.
-If your project is multi-phased, describe the public benefit of the proposed portion of the project.
+- Project Impact and Public Benefit: describe the intended audience for this project, your history working with this intended audience, and impact or goals for your intended audience.
+Please explain how this project meets the established needs of the community served or aligns with your organization’s or personal mission.
+What are intended outcomes regarding the heritage content of this project?
+What resources, programs, tangible products, or other types of public benefit will result from this project?
+How will you provide public access to them?
+If your project has multiple phases, describe the public benefit of the proposed portion of the project.
+Please see the guidelines for our definition of public benefit.

-• Relevant Expertise, Experience, and Accomplishments: Describe the project team who will plan, implement, and manage your project.
-Cite team members’ roles and their qualifications—their experiences, skills, and/or knowledge expertise that are necessary to complete the work successfully.
-How will the project team ensure your project aligns with professional standards, best practices, or values of the community this project serves If you are working with heritage or historical record from another culture or community, how are members of that community involved in this project?
+- Relevant Expertise, Experience, and Accomplishments: describe the project team who will plan, implement, and manage your project.
+Cite team members’ roles and their qualifications that are relevant and necessary to complete the work successfully, including but not limited to, their experiences, skills, and/or knowledge expertise.
+How will the project team ensure your project aligns with professional standards, best practices, or values of the community this project serves If you are working with heritage or historical resources from another culture or community, how are members of that community involved in this project?

-• Project Implementation: provide a timeline and a work plan for this project.
+- Project Implementation: provide a timeline and a work plan for this project.
 The work plan could include phases for planning, bidding process, fundraising, publicity, execution, public benefit, and evaluation of the intended goals identified in Project Impact section.
 Describe how you determined the appropriate timeline and work plan for this project.
-Remember, projects funded through this program should be completed within 24 months.
+Remember, projects funded through this program should be completed within 24 months of the award date.

-• Budget: provide the budget for the project.
-In the notes section, provide an explanation of the line items and a breakdown of how you intend to use the 4Culture funding.
+- Budget: provide the budget for the project.
+In the Budget Notes section, provide an explanation of the line items and a breakdown of how you intend to use the Heritage Projects funding.
+Explain how you will scale the project if you receive partial funding.
+If you are also applying to Art Projects or Preservation Special Projects for the same project, explain how those funds will be used.
 Please refer to the guidelines for eligible and ineligible uses of 4Culture funding.

 Contact